-It is important to distinguish between the left and the right hearing aid, as they may be programmed differently.
+It is important to distinguish between the left and the right hearing aid as they may be programmed differently.

-You can find left/right colour indicators in the battery drawer and on 60 and 85 speakers.
-Indicators (either L or R) can also be found on 100 speakers and some earpieces.
+You can find left/right colour indicators in the battery drawer.
+Indicators can also be found on Micro moulds and moulds (optional).